input-output-hk/peras-design/site/reports/tech-report-2.md

 transition : NodeModel → EnvAction → Maybe (List Vote × NodeModel)
 ```

+> [!IMPORTANT]
+> Update the above after adversarial tests have been added.

 This is used in the Haskell state model as follows.

 ```haskell